 Despite being almost 30 times more sturdy than glass and extremely resilient to damage, you cannot simply adhere two pieces of Polycarbonate together using regular solvents, as this will cause the material to craze.
 Crazing occurs when the bonds that hold the material together at a microscopic level are damaged or broken, causing the material to appear as though it has hundreds of tiny little cracks both on and underneath its surface; these cracks cannot be felt however, and it is important to note that the material will still be capable of bearing a load.

-There are two methods of bonding pieces of polycarbonate effectively, one being the use of an epoxide glue (Epoxy), which is relatively straight forward and not at all dissimilar to gluing any other two materials together; and the other being fusing the two together.
+There are two methods of bonding pieces of polycarbonate effectively, one being the use of an epoxide glue (Epoxy), which is relatively straightforward and not at all dissimilar to glueing any other two materials together; and the other being fusing the two together.
 Fusing is superior to using Epoxy as the end results tend to look seamless, almost invisible, and the bond itself is actually stronger and more resilient.

 To fuse the material all you need are your polycarbonate sheets and some Methylene Chloride, which can easily be bought online; once you have these two things you can get started with bonding your sheets together.